 True-Up Period

-Uncollectible Expense
+Uncollectibles

 Weighted Forecast Plant Additions

 II.
 Calculation of Annual Base Transmission Revenue Requirement

 Formula Rate Protocols – Attachment 1

 Formula Rate Spreadsheet – Attachment 2

 INTRODUCTION

 This Appendix sets forth details with respect to the determination each year of San Diego Gas & Electric Company’s (“SDG&E”) Base Transmission Revenue Requirements used to derive the charges assessed by SDG&E to its End Use Customers (“BTRREU”) and SDG&E's Base Transmission Revenue Requirements used to derive the transmission charges assessed by SDG&E pursuant to its Transmission Owner (“TO”) Tariff and by the California Independent System Operator Corporation (“CAISO”) pursuant to the CAISO Tariff (“BTRRCAISO”).
-This Appendix VIII, which includes the Formula Rate Protocols as Attachment 1 and the Formula Rate Spreadsheet as Attachment 2, constitutes the “TO5 Formula.”
+This Appendix VIII, which includes the Formula Rate Protocols as Attachment 1 and the Formula Rate Spreadsheet as Attachment 2, constitutes the “TO6 Formula.”
 SDG&E shall calculate its BTRRs using the formula rate that is presented in the spreadsheet format in the Formula Rate Spreadsheet.